sugarglider717/Project1/README.md

 ## How to Compile & Run the Program
 `python3 driver.py TheLogFile.log`
-- you should be promoted with a menu of commands
+- you should be promoted with a **menu** of commands **Menu Commands**:
+Once running, the following commands are available:
+`password` — Set the encryption passkey.
+`encrypt` — Encrypt a string (choose from history or enter a new one).
+`decrypt` — Decrypt a string (choose from history or enter a new one).
+`history` — Show previously used input/output strings.
+`quit` — Exit the program and stop all processes.

-- all actions are logged in the log file
+  All actions are logged in the `TheLogFile` log file!

 ### **Setup**